Sleep apnea or Obstructive Sleep Apnea (OSA) is a condition that causes your upper airway collapse while you sleep.

 Many children could benefit from adenoid and tonsil surgery.
 Some children might also benefit from CPAP and BIPAP (bilevel positive airway pressure [BPAP]).

 Is sleep apnea dangerous?

 Yes, sleep apnea can cause severe medical conditions.
 For instance:

 - Developing fatty liver

 - Heart disease

-Sleep apnea is another silent killer that should be diagnosed early.
+Sleep apnea is another silent killer that requires early diagnosis and treatment.

-There are multiple other conditions such as low blood pressure, depression, lack of good quality sleep or hormonal issues that could result in fatigue during the day.
+Several conditions like low blood pressure, depression, lack of good quality sleep or hormonal issues that could result in fatigue during the day.

-There are basic things that you could do to prevent apnea at night, for instance, avoiding smoking and alcohol intake at night, regular exercise, maintaining a comfortable weight, not eating large amounts of foods after 7 PM and elevating the back of the bed.
+The following changes might help you to prevent apnea, for instance, avoiding smoking and alcohol intake at night, regular exercise, maintaining a comfortable weight, not eating large amounts of foods after 7 PM, and elevating the back of the bed.